Should You Visit Gruyeres? Here’s 10 Reasons Why You Should

 The entry fee for adults is 7 CHF (6 CHF for reduced rates).
 A combined ticket costs 16 CHF, which includes entry to Gruyeres Castle.

 The Mountain Cheese Dairy (Fromagerie d’alpage) in Moleson-sur-Gruyeres should give a better experience of witnessing more traditional cheesemaking.
-Instead of seeing steels and machines, you watch the cheesemaker make the cheese using a huge wood-fired boiler in a 17th-century chalet.
+Instead of seeing steel and machines, you watch the cheesemaker make the cheese using a huge wood-fired boiler in a 17th-century chalet.

 The cheesemaking demonstrations are done twice daily and every day from May to October at 10 in the morning.
 They have opening hours from 9 a.m. until 6 p.m… Mountain Cheese Dairy offers you fondue and traditional macaroni after the demonstration.

 If you want to assist in cheese making, you must make a reservation by calling +41269211044.
 Entry is 5 CHF for adults, 2 CHF for kids 6-15 years, and 4 CHF for reduced rates.
 Here’s Mountain Cheese Dairy’s exact location on Google Maps.

 2nd Reason: The chocolate factory in La Gruyère

 Because aside from a cheese factory, we also find a chocolate factory in La Gruyere which is best to visit when traveling with your family.
 Definitely, it is a reason to visit La Gruyere as the kids (or the child in us) will surely love the “sweetness” that these chocolates bring.

 Can you guess the name of the chocolate produced in La Gruyere?
 No, it’s not Toblerone or Gruyere chocolate!
 LOL.

 The answer is Cailler chocolate.
 Like Gruyere cheese, these chocolates are also one of the town’s pride.
 The locals, the Cailler family, has been producing the chocolates for more than a century already!